 Patients received KEYTRUDA 2 mg/kg every 3 weeks until unacceptable toxicity or disease progression that was symptomatic, rapidly progressive, required urgent intervention, occurred with a decline in performance status, or was confirmed at least 4 weeks later with repeat imaging.
 Patients without disease progression were treated for up to 24 months.
 Assessment of tumor status was performed at 13 weeks followed by every 9 weeks for the first year and every 12 weeks thereafter.
-The major efficacy outcome measures were ORR and duration of response as assessed by BICR per RECIST v1.1.
+The major efficacy outcome measures were ORR and DoR as assessed by BICR per RECIST v1.1.

-The study population characteristics were: median age was 71 years (range: 46 to 91 years), with 80% age 65 or older; 68% male; 90% White; and ECOG performance score was 0 (48%) and 1 (52%).
+The study population characteristics were: median age of 71 years (range: 46 to 91), 80% age 65 or older; 68% male; 90% White; and 48% ECOG PS of 0 and 52% ECOG PS of 1.
 Fourteen percent had stage IIIB disease and 86% had stage IV.
 Eighty-four percent of patients had prior surgery and 70% had prior radiation therapy.